 If you find your extract or concentrate is too thick after blending in your desired amount of terpenes, you will likely need to add a terpene diluent.
 CannTerp’s terpene diluent does not contain any additives, it is made of 100% pure terpenes.
 The terpenes in this blend are as odourless and tasteless as possible, it helps with the consistency without adding additional scent/taste, as other terpenes blends or isolates would.

-It is recommended that the terpene concentration not exceed 5% of your total product.
+It is recommended that the terpene concentration not exceed 10% of your total product.
+The concentration varies based on viscosity of the product, but on average ~7% is what you can expect.

 It's essential to remember that terpenes are very potent and should always be used with caution.
 Remember to always dilute terpenes prior to use of any kind.
 Never ingest, inhale, or apply undiluted terpenes to the skin.